apostrophecms/sanitize-html/README.md

 nestingLimit: 6
 ```

 This will prevent the user from nesting tags more than 6 levels deep.
-Note that the rules for preserving text inside the nested tags are the same in this situation as they would be if the tags were not on the `allowedTags` list.
+Tags deeper than that are stripped out exactly as if they were disallowed.
+Note that this means text is preserved in the usual ways where appropriate.

 ## About ApostropheCMS